Research & Best Practices

 • Operational flexibility: With technology enabling off-site work, facilities are better equipped to handle any potential challenges, whatever the cause may be.
 Increased communication, connectivity and data access empowers organizations and their people to have more control over operations.

-• Cost reduction: Advanced technologies such as AI and automation can reduce labor and operational costs to a significant degree.
+• Cost reduction: Advanced manufacturing technologies such as AI and automation can reduce labor and operational costs to a significant degree.
+In some sectors, predictive maintenance strategies enabled by machine health monitoring are helping reduce unscheduled downtime by 20% to 40% and lower the total cost of ownership by 10% (Toyoglu et al., 2023).

 • Quality improvement: With real-time monitoring and precision manufacturing technologies, manufacturers can enhance the overall quality of their products and achieve greater consistency.

 • Sustainability: With advancements in technology, manufacturers have been able to reduce energy consumption and wasted resources.
-This makes it possible for them to achieve their sustainability goals.
+One of the best examples of this is smart energy management systems that optimize electricity and water usage.
+This makes it possible for them to achieve their sustainable manufacturing goals, including supporting ESG initiatives and lowering operational expenses.

 Who benefits from manufacturing technology?

-Some of the industries where manufacturing technology is focused include:
+Some of the industries where advanced manufacturing technology is focused include:

 Helping manufacturers around the world